-Im pretty sure that if I would call either one of them now and would ask is their an optimum content length that does best in Google?, they would have an answer for me.
+I'm pretty sure that if I ask an SEO what the optimum content length is that does best in Google, they would have an answer for me.

 If you can tell me what you want to say, you can write what you want to say.